HerFri/RetroResell/README.md

 ### Email Marketing

 Visitors of the website can find a newsletter signup form in the footer where they can fill in their email without any further registration to receive a potential  newsletter via email that provides information about sales and new products of the website.
 The newsletter is handled by [Mailchimp](https://mailchimp.com/de/?currency=EURFor).
 For the time being, visitors can enter their email address to signup but will not receive any actual newsletter, as this is not in the scope of this project.

+### Favicon
+To further enhance Branding, a Favicon, representing the business's logo, has been implemented to the website.

 #### Robots.txt and Sitemaps.xml